NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 **Learning outcomes**

-- understand and apply standard data processing of the ChIP-seq libraries
+- apply standard data processing of the ChIP-seq libraries

-- be able to assess quality of the ChIP-seq libraries with a range of quality metrics
+- assess quality of the ChIP-seq libraries with a range of quality metrics

 - work interactively with ChIP-seq signal using Integrative Genome Viewer